 Forecasters trim hurricane season outlook a bit, still busy

-(AP) - This hurricane season may be a tad quieter than forecasters initially thought, but it is still likely to be busier than normal, government forecasters and others say.
+This hurricane season may be a tad quieter than initially projected, but it is still likely to be busier than normal, government forecasters and others say.

 The weather agency now predicts 14 to 20 named storms instead of its May forecast which was 14 to 21.
 The predicted number of hurricanes remains the same at six to 10 while those storms that hit major category of at least 111 mph are now forecast to be three to five instead of three to six.
 The forecast includes the three tropical storms that formed in June and early July, about average for this time of year, but quieter than the last few years.